 One year, I put my zucchini plant at the very back of my yard because I wanted to let it spread out.
 It became a sort of out of sight, out of mind situation.

 When I did finally go check on my plant, I realized the entire thing had an advanced case of powdery mildew.

 I got a few sad fruits that year, but not much else.
 Learn from my mistakes and keep an eye on your plants.

 I’d love to hear if you find this guide helpful or if there’s anything you’ve encountered while growing zucchini that we didn’t cover.
 Let us know in the comments below!

-While you’re at it, we have a few other helpful guides for dealing with troublesome pests and disease in the garden.
-Have a look at these article next:
+While you’re at it, we have a few other helpful guides for growing zucchini.
+Have a look at these articles next: